Young (Kenny Chesney song)

 "Young" is a song written by Naoise Sheridan, Steve McEwan, and Craig Wiseman and recorded by American country music singer Kenny Chesney.
 It was released on December 31, 2001 as the lead single from Chesney's 2002 album No Shoes, No Shirt, No Problems.
 The song peaked at number 2 on the US Billboard Hot Country Singles & Tracks chart and at number 35 on the U.S. Billboard Hot 100.

-Content

-The narrator reflects on what he did when he was in his teen years.

 Music video

 The music video was Chesney's first of many videos that were directed by Shaun Silva, produced by Steve Gainer, and edited by Scott Mele.
 It premiered on CMT on January 4, 2002, when CMT named it a "Hot Shot".
 It was filmed in Sanford, Florida, at the old bridge over the St. Johns River, and on the banks of the river.

 The music video won the first MTV Video Music Award for Best Country, then known as the CMT Flameworthy Video of the Year, in 2002.